Ahmed-Dauda/website2/about.md

 ---
-layout: page
+layout: default
 title: About
 ---
+#am happy!
-#am happy or am fine dear
+or am fine dear
 can we be friends
 hookjjhhggfggg
 ffhkkkftuugggggggtf